Newspring Student Art Auction

 What is the Student Art Auction?

-Our Spring Student Art Auction is an annual event, held late spring, at Forney Construction.
+Our Spring Student Art Auction is an annual event, held late spring.
 Students in the middle and high schools in SBISD submit their art to be juried by a panel.
 The art is featured in a Silent Auction, and all auction proceeds go directly to the individual student artists.
 The Newspring Scholarships are also awarded that evening.
 We’ve sold, over $100,000.00 of student art!

 If you have any questions about the art auction please call Lori Peltier at 713-590-0100 or email firstname.lastname@example.org with questions.